Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 The History Of Kopi Luwak Coffee

-The roots of how Kopi Luwak came about can be traced back to the 1700s when the Dutch began to set up coffee plantations in Sumatra and other prime growing locations in Indonesia.
+The origins of Kopi Luwak can be traced back to the 1700s when the Dutch started establishing coffee plantations in Sumatra and other prime growing regions in Indonesia.

-However, It wasn’t until tourism became popular in Bali that this ‘delicacy’ developed more interest and demand in the western part of the world.
+Nonetheless, it was not until tourism became popular in Bali that this ‘delicacy’ gained more interest and demand in the Western world.